apurvchoubey/apurvchoubey/README.md

 - 👋 Hi, I’m Apurv Choubey
-- 👀 I’m interested in Java, Spring Framework and MongoDB
+- 👀 I’m interested in Java, Spring Framework and React.
 - 🌱 I’m currently learning Spring Boot
-- 💞️ I’m looking to collaborate on Java and Spring Boot
+- 💞️ I’m looking to collaborate on Java,Spring Boot and React
 - 📫 You can reach me - choubeyapurv@gmail.com
-- I am currently pursuing Bachelor's of Engineering (2022 Expected graduation) in Computer Science and Engineering from JSS Academy of Technical Education, Bengaluru.
--  I am currently Working as a Full Stack Developer Intern at Digite.Inc
+-  I am currently Working as a Full Stack Developer at NimbleWork, Inc.(Formerly Digite, Inc.)